Can You Put Leave-In Conditioner On Dry Hair?

 Now run a comb or brush through the hair, further spreading the conditioner to each hair strand.

 Now that you’ve gotten the leave-in conditioner evenly distributed through your dry hair, you can style it however you want.
-You’ll enjoy shinier and smoother hair until your next wash.

 How Often Can You Put Leave-In Conditioner In Dry Hair?

-Leave-in conditioner is intended to be used after each hairwash.
+Leave-in conditioner is intended to be used after each hair wash.
 But can it be used more often than that?

 Ultimately, there is no harm in using a leave-in conditioner daily.
 The only risk is build-up, which is more likely with non-porous hair.

-Experiment with how often you use your leave-in conditioner, pay attention to the results, and adjust accordingly.
 Putting leave-in conditioner on dry hair isn’t that different from putting it on damp hair.

-You just have to be mindful of your hair type and the quantity of product you’re putting on it.
 At the end of the day, your hair will thank you for the extra hydration and care!